 TransMontaigne Inc. is subject to the information requirements of the Securities Exchange Act of 1934, and in accordance therewith files reports and other information with the SEC.
 You may read TransMontaigne Inc.'s filings on the SEC's web site and at the public reference room described above.
 TransMontaigne Inc.'s common stock trades on the American Stock Exchange under the symbol "TMG."
-Reports TransMontaigne Inc. files with the American Stock Exchange may be inspected and copied at the offices of the American Stock Exchange described above.
+Reports TransMontaigne Inc. files with the American Stock Exchange described above.